saiprasadcloudtech/ChatBot/README.md

   step 21: click action and deploy API . set development stage to Test and Deploy
            WE can now try accessing the cloudfront website and choose any city.
 It will respond as 74

+  Introducing a Database as a backend step 22 : now we need to create a new lambda function so that it can query the database to get the weather information
+            > create a dynamoDB table
+            > Once database is created, we will create a lambda function that will take take a CSV file and parse it and throw it into the dynamoDB table
+            > once we finish coding and creating a new file CSV file with data in it under the lambda function we try to TEST the function and check if the csv data                 is loaded into the dynamoDB .
+If the execution result is succeeded that means data is loaded into the database step 23 : we have to confirm from the database end as well . hence we login to dynamoDB and open the table and check the table item by going to items tab.
+            > change scan to query and try with any city name and it will give us the result with the temerature step 24 : we can now delete the lambda fucntion which we used to seed the csv file.

+  step 25 : we now do changes to the main lambda function so that it can query the database and return the temperature.
+We can now test the lambda function by                     choosing configure test event
+            FOr example : {
+                             "city_str": "DENVER"
+                          }
+                         This should return
+                           {
+                            "temp_int": 38,
+                             "city_str": "DENVER"
+                             }
+            We the confirm the same from the cloud front URL by entering a city and it will return the temperature of the city.

+  FInally we have a serverless data driven text weather app running in a global content delivery network for low latency with DynamoDB as a backend.